 More information is available in Sage Metering’s white paper, “Flare Gas and 40 CFR 60 Quad O: Storage Vessels Deadline.”

-There are multiple applications in a gas compressor station where thermal mass flow meters can be utilized.
-These include measuring the flow to the engine, flow rate from dry seals and during blowdown.
-Compressor station applications are covered in detail in our Sage Application Brief, Natural Gas Compressor Station Flow Control
+There are multiple applications in a gas compressor station where thermal mass flow meters help.
+These include measuring the flow to the engine, flow rate from dry seals, and during blowdown.
+Take a look at our technical note, which covers compressor station applications in detail (right thumbnail).

 Thermal Mass Flow Meters